christensenjairus/ClusterCreator/README.md

 * Optional external etcd cluster
 * Proxmox pool configuration
 * Custom Network & VLAN Unifi configuration (optional)
-* Custom worker classes (general, db, and backup are included - but you can add your own)
+* Custom worker classes (general, database, and storage are included - but you can add your own)
 * Custom quantities of control-plane, etcd, and custom worker nodes
 * Custom hardware requirements for each node class
 * Custom disk configurations